Written by Terry Smith

 Everything about this BBQ brush screams quality, from the rigidness of the brushes, right down to the bristles themselves, and it gives you confidence that this is a product that has been built to last.

 The plastic used to make the handle is extremely strong and the same thing can be said about the three brush parts.
 This means that you can really give it some elbow grease, safe in the knowledge that the tool won’t fall apart on you if you do.

 Another great thing about this brush’s design is that it allows you to clean your BBQ while it is still hot and if you add a bit of water, you can pretty much steam clean your grill.
 The long length of the brush helps with this, keeping your hands away from the heat as you scrub away.

 With some of the flat design BBQ brushes it sometimes ends up with the top of the grill bars being nice and clean but the underneath still being covered in grease and food scraps.
 With this Kona brush, the bars get cleaned all the way around, hence the 360 degrees that features in the name of the product.

 Kona are so sure of the durability of their BBQ that they are offering a 5 year warranty with it, and having used the product personally, I would have to say that they are right to have such pride and confidence in their creation.

 4. Natural Eco Wood Firelighters - Wood Wool Flame Fire Starters

-there are a lot of people out there, myself included, that just love that smokey flavour that you get from cooking on a charcoal BBQ.
-Sure, you can buy things like smoke pellets such as the product reviewed below, but to be honest, they can’t really match a real charcoal-based smoked taste.
+There are a lot of people out there, myself included, that just love that smokey flavour that you get from cooking on a charcoal BBQ.
+Sure, you can buy things like smoke pellets such as the product reviewed below, but to be honest, they can’t really match a real charcoal-based smoked taste when compared.